 Those of you who’ve watched Scorsese’s previous gangster films (and in particular, 1990’s GOODFELLAS, which also starred De Niro and Pesci) can expect very much his signature brand of black comedy-laden crime drama here, as entertaining and profound as ever.
 The three leads are, of course, absolutely spectacular and memorable; Pesci in particular fits into his role rather well, and it’s good to see him back on the screen in any event.
 The trio additionally gets a lot of support from a cast including Ray Romano, Anna Paquin, and Harvey Keitel.
 The production design throughout the film is very much spot-on, and no detail is overlooked when it comes to recreating each scene of yesteryear.
 While THE IRISHMAN’s 3½-hour running time may be a little off-putting at first (and it certainly must have been to Netflix’s five MPA member counterparts), the story De Niro’s character tells very much warrants the extra length—and I didn’t feel the film dragging for the most part.

 Much of the relatively unique nature of this film comes in the de-aging effects as Frank looks back on his past.
-This process done digitally by Industrial Light & Magic with the help of a custom three-camera rig comprising one RED Helium camera and two auxiliary Alexa Mini cameras (the only portions of the production not shot on actual film stock), with infrared makeup and flesh-colored tracking markers applied to the actors.
+This process was done digitally by Industrial Light & Magic with the help of a custom three-camera rig comprising one RED Helium camera and two auxiliary Alexa Mini cameras (the only portions of the production not shot on actual film stock), with infrared makeup and flesh-colored tracking markers applied to the actors.
 This, in turn, helped ease the complex visual effects process—and while it’s not perfect by any stretch, it’s clear that the technology breaks a lot of ground on this film alone.

 Yes, perhaps a film like THE IRISHMAN could have come out twenty or twenty-five years ago, maybe even at a length like this (after all, Ted Turner’s 1993 war epic GETTYSBURG clocked in at over four hours long!).
 But there’s something truly special about this film, and especially this particular set of stars working together, that it was very much worth the wait—especially that spent in development hell.
 This is a definite recommendation from me.
 (On a side note, is that Netflix building their Borg cube again after Universal rightfully destroyed it last year…?)